 Children in foster care need to maintain contact with their biological parents when possible.
 In fact, the most important factor influencing outcomes for children in foster care is the quality and amount of contact they have with their biological parents.

-This contact helps the child develop their identity and resilience (a key building block in mental health), plus their perception of security and stability.
+This contact helps the child develop their identity and (a key building block in mental health), plus their perception of security and stability.
 If they’re going to be reunited with their biological parents, continuity of contact paves the way.